-structure;
+- structure;

 - level of government involvement;

 - level of development;

 - level of capital reinvestment;

 - growth rate;

 - control of foreign exchange; and

 - methods of allocating resources.

 Since 1949, China has been primarily a planned economy subject to a system of macroeconomic management.
 Although the PRC government still owns a significant portion of the productive assets in China, economic reform policies since the late 1970s have emphasized decentralization, autonomous enterprises and the utilization of market mechanisms.
 We cannot predict the future effects of the economic reform and macroeconomic measures adopted by the PRC government on our business or results of operations.
-Furthermore, the PRC government has begun to pay more attention to social issues in recent years and has promulgated or may promulgate additional laws or regulations in this area, which could affect our business in China.
+Furthermore, the PRC government began to focus more attention on social issues in recent years and have promulgated or may promulgate additional laws or regulations on this area, which could affect our business in China.
 For example, in July 2007, the PRC government issued the new Employment Contract Law, effective from January 1, 2008, providing more employment protection to employees in China.
-We believe that this will enhance our general staff moral and loyalty.
-At the same time, however, we may incur additional staff costs in the future.
+Although we believe that this will enhance our general staff moral and loyalty, we may incur additional staff costs in the future.